To order any of the books listed below, simply click on the book cover image in the left column.

 Coherence: The Right Drivers in Action for Schools, Districts, and Systems

-Complex times call for streamlined solutions―and leaders to pull them together.
-If initiative overload and fragmentation are keeping your best plans from becoming reality, it’s time to lead with coherence.
-Using the right drivers as your foundation, you’ll bring people and ideas together―and implement the kind of lasting change that maximizes results.
-The key to success is the Coherence Framework, a dynamic, customizable road map with four essential components:
+Complex times call for clear solutions—If initiative overload and fragmentation are keeping your best plans from becoming reality, it’s time to start leading differently.
+The key to bringing about the kind of successful and sustainable change you need is the Coherence Framework, a dynamic, customizable road map made up of four essential components:

 - Focused direction to build collective purpose

 - Cultivating collaborative cultures while clarifying individual and team roles

 - Deepening learning to accelerate improvement and foster innovation